Chuck Versus the Angel de la Muerte: Plot summary

 Chuck, Sarah, Ellie and Devon arrive at the gala, while Casey remains in the van.
 While Chuck and Sarah case the embassy for signs of the assassin, Devon asks Chuck what he gets to do.
 Chuck tells him to keep out of trouble.
 Goya begins flirting with Ellie and Sarah runs interference to get her away from Goya.
 Ellie and Devon each confront Sarah and Chuck, respectively, about their relationship.
 Although both try to stress that they are just friends now, neither Ellie or Devon are convinced.
 The conversation is interrupted by a speech by Goya, who asks Ellie for the evening's first dance.
 Casey runs the guest list against a list of known terrorists and comes up with a match on a man who served with a resistance cell against Goya.
 Chuck and Sarah spot him moving towards the Premier from the opposite side of the hall.
 To intercept him, Chuck flashes on how to dance, and works his way towards him with Sarah, knocking him out.
 However, he ends up just being part of a protest, and Chuck and Sarah are ejected from the embassy.
 As they're being removed, Chuck flashes on the real assassin and Casey enters disguised as a Costa Gravan soldier to take over.
 He spots the assassin moving towards the Premier, but as he moves to cut him off and reaches for his gun, Devon accidentally misidentifies Casey as the assailant and tackles him.
 Casey is arrested, although Devon's move forces the assassin to back off.

 At Castle, Beckman refuses to authorize a rescue operation and instead orders the team to stand down for the diplomats.
 In the embassy, Goya confronts Casey.
-Casey tries to explain he was there to protect him but Goya doesn't believe him and has him gagged.
+Casey tries to explain he was there to protect him but Goya does not believe him and has him gagged.
 The assassin arrives during the interrogation and poisons a cigar.
 Casey is unable to stop the Premier from smoking it, and watches helplessly as Goya collapses.
 Devon arrives home with Ellie, but before they can continue their evening, Devon is paged by the embassy to tend to Goya.
 Eager to set things right, he finds Chuck and tells him he can get them inside to rescue Casey.
 Chuck takes him to Castle to coordinate the rescue, but is interrupted by Sarah, who has also arrived to prepare to storm the place.
 Chuck tells her Devon can get them in quietly.